Cover image for 8 critical usability issues in web design (and how to fix them)

 • Page speed matters: 0.1-second improvements boost retail conversions by 8.4%

-• 51.29% of global web traffic is mobile—responsive design is mandatory
+• 51.29% of global web traffic is mobile—responsive design is not optional

 • Better checkout flows increase conversions by 35% on average

-• Accessibility improvements lift conversions 17% and reach 16% more users globally
+• Accessibility improvements lift conversions 17% and expand reach to 16% more users globally

 • User testing prevents costly post-launch redesigns

-Research tracking 37 brands found that a mere 0.1-second improvement in mobile site speed increased retail conversions by 8.4% and travel conversions by 10.1%.
-The bounce rate impact is equally dramatic: as load times increase from 1 to 3 seconds, bounce probability jumps 32%.
+Research tracking 37 brands found that a 0.1-second improvement in mobile site speed increased retail conversions by 8.4% and travel conversions by 10.1%.
+As load times increase from 1 to 3 seconds, bounce probability jumps 32%.
 By 5 seconds, that probability hits 90%.

 The primary culprits: